tobyscott25/hashing-password-system/README.md

 Somebody's Facebook password may be `monkey.fa` and their Twitter password may be `monkey.tw`.

 ### Pros
-- Most of the passwords are different
+- **Variation** - Most of the passwords are different
-- The owners know them all off the top of their head
+- **Memorability** - The owners know them all off the top of their head
-- The passwords are not stored in a third-party Password Manager with potential security flaws
+- **Security (kind of)** - The passwords are not stored in a third-party Password Manager with potential security flaws

 ### Cons
-- If an attacker got a hold of one password, they could easily guess the other passwords.
+- **Predictability** - if an attacker got a hold of one password, they could easily guess the other passwords.
 For example, Google would be `monkey.go`

 ## The "use-hash-as-password" concept